Watching Fascists, Antifascists, and Police Fight Each Other at Bristol Gay Pride

 Every so often, an anti-fascist would stack it and have to be helped up by his comrades to avoid being trampled into a bloody pulp under the boots of the cops.

 But the antifa had more than just vitriol up their sleeves, setting up a tactical wall of stench to repel the cops.

 Someone shouted: “To the barricades!” and the antifa pegged it.

-They regrouped behind their now flaming wheelie bin fortress like an army of vagabond serfs defending a castle made of shit.
+They regrouped behind their now flaming dumpster fortress like an army of vagabond serfs defending a castle made of shit.

-By this point, the gloves were well and truly off.
-I mean that metaphorically – obviously the police wear thick gloves to that they can punch people in the back of the head without making their knuckles bleed.
+By this point, the gloves were decidedly off.
+I mean that metaphorically—obviously the police wear thick gloves so that they can punch people in the back of the head without making their knuckles bleed.

 Speaking of blood, bleeding from the head is usually a bad thing, right?